The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Typical Challenge** -

 -   It can happen that all the resources in an organization are created manually.
--   Organization now wants to start using Terraform and Manage these resources via Terraform.
+-   The organization now wants to start using Terraform and Manage these resources via Terraform.

 **Earlier Approach** -

--   In older approach, Terraform import would only create the state file associated with the resource running your environment.
+-   In the older approach, Terraform import would only create the state file associated with the resource running your environment.
--   USers still had to write tf files from scratch.
+-   Users still had to write tf files from scratch.

 **Newer Approach** -